siddhi-io/siddhi-io-googlepubsub/docs/api/latest.md

 credential.path = 'src/test/resources/security/sp.json',
 topic.id ='topicA',
  )
-define stream inputStream(message string);
+define stream InputStream(message string);
 ```
+<p></p>
-<p style="word-wrap: break-word">This example shows how to publish messages to a topic in the GooglePubSub with all supportive configurations.Accordingly, the messages are published to a topic having the topic.id named topicA in the project with a project.id 'sp-path-1547649404768'.
-If the required topic already exists in the particular project the messages are directly published to that topic.If the required topic does not exist, a new topic is created according to the provided topic.id and project.id.
-Then the messages are published to the particular topic.</p>
+<p style="word-wrap: break-word;margin: 0;">This query publishes messages to a topic in the GooglePubSub server.
+Here, the messages are published to'topicA' topic in the 'sp-path-1547649404768' project.
+If the 'topicA' topic already exists in the 'sp-path-1547649404768' project, messages are directly published to that topic.
+If it does not exist, a topic with that ID is newly created in the project and then, the messages are published to that topic.</p>
+<p></p>
 ## Source

-### googlepubsub *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source">(Source)</a>*
+### googlepubsub *<a target="_blank" href="http://siddhi.io/en/v5.1/docs/query-guide/#source">(Source)</a>*
+<p></p>

-<p style="word-wrap: break-word">A GooglePubSub Source receives events to be processed by Siddhi, from a topic in GooglePubSub Server.Here, a subscriber client creates a subscription to that topic and consumes messages from the subscription.
-Only messages published to the topic after the subscription is created are available to subscriber applications.
-The subscription connects the topic to a subscriber application that receives and processes messages published to the topic.
-A topic can have multiple subscriptions, but a given subscription belongs to a single topic.</p>
+<p style="word-wrap: break-word;margin: 0;">The GooglePubSub source receives events to be processed by Siddhi from a topic in a GooglePubSub server.
+Here, a subscriber client creates a subscription to that topic and consumes messages via the subscription.
+The subscription applications receive only the messages that are published after the subscription is created.
+A subscription connects a topic to a subscriber application, enabling the application to receive and process messages from that topic.
+A topic can have multiple subscriptions, but a given subscription belongs only to a single topic.</p>
+<p></p>
 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>

 ```
 @source(type="googlepubsub", project.id="<STRING>", topic.id="<STRING>", subscription.id="<STRING>", credential.path="<STRING>", @map(...)))
 ```